Now you can.

 The 2013 edition is also available on Amazon Kindle.
 If you don’t own a Kindle, you can read the digital edition of Moon Hoax: Debunked! on your iPhone, iPad, Android phone or tablet, Mac or Windows computer by using free Kindle software.

-You can also read a sample chapter online directly in your browser.
+You can read a sample chapter online directly in your browser.